albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

 Predefined options for the well known networks are available as well as freely configurable ones.

-The custom connection options can be used for internal networks or tools like the `Transmitter <https://virtualflight.online/transmitter/>`__ which can be used for small flying groups and MSFS which does not provide multiplayer traffic on its interface.

 **Online network related functionality can be found in the following places:**